-Teaching is an important part of scholarly life and often the most effective way for scholars to connect with interested students and share information about the topic they care deeply about.
+Teaching is not only a critical part of scholarly life it is also an amazing opportunity to connect with students about topics I feel passionately about.
 I have experience both teaching my own classes and assisting in the instruction of a variety of courses taught both traditionally and online.
-In addition to my work as an instuctor and teaching assistant I have also created the instructor’s manual for a college-level textbook on the United States Congress.
+In addition to my work as an instructor and teaching assistant I have also created the instructor’s manual for a college-level textbook on the United States Congress.
+You can find links to my syllabi below.

 Instructor of Record

-In Fall 2019 I taught an Introduction to American Politics course to about 100 students.
-In designing the course, I explicitly placed the historical development of the United States political system at its heart, starting with the first African slaves brought to the colonies through the most recent developments in our political institutions such as centralized leadership in Congress and the Imperial Presidency.
+I approach my Introduction to American Politics course by explicitly placing the historical development of the United States political system at its heart.
+The course starts with the first African slaves brought to the colonies and traces the political develop of the country through the most recent developments in our political institutions such as centralized leadership in Congress and the Imperial Presidency.
 I am a firm believer in the idea that history can tell us much about our current political situation.
 While I am certainly not a historian or even an APD scholar, I personally find history to be critical to my own understanding of politics within the United States and around the world.

-In addition to my lectures I also regularly assigned outside readings from the popular press that students discussed in small groups.
-These articles were meant to stimulate discussion around big ideas in American politics today or forced students to debate two sides of a contested issue.
-For example, one week students wrestled with whether or not the United States Senate should even exist; another week they debated the role of federal regulations in protecting or harming Americans and their impact on the economy.
+In addition to my lectures, I also regularly assign outside readings from the popular press that students discuss in small groups.
+These articles are meant to stimulate discussion around big ideas in American politics today or forced students to debate two sides of a contested issue.
+For example, one week students wrestle with whether or not the United States Senate should even exist; another week they debate the role of federal regulations in protecting or harming Americans and their impact on the economy.
 At all times I strive to present an objective view of politics.
 As someone with a longstanding interest in American politics, I know it to be true that most people want to make up their own minds.
 Presenting students with diverse perspectives and facts will help them shape their own opinions and take ownership over different ideas about what it means to be a citizen in the United States today.
 Ideally, these developments will also push them to become more civically engaged too.

-Overall, I received a course evaluation of 4.4/5.0.
-Many students remarked that they felt they genuinely learned something new about American politics from my course even though they did not care for politics and many were impressed by my commitment to neutrality.
+Before coming to St. Lawrence, where I am currently teaching two sections of this course, I taught this course to about 100 students at the University of Texas at Austin.
+Following the conclusion of that course I received a course evaluation of 4.4/5.0.
+Many students remarked that they felt they genuinely learned something new about American politics from my course even though they did not care for politics, and many were impressed by my commitment to neutrality.
 While research tends to be what drives our discipline, at the end of the day I like to talk about politics with those who are interested.
 Not only is it of interest to me, but it is absolutely critical for the proper functioning of American democratic institutions.
 Teaching is a crucial component of our jobs as academics and one that I take very seriously and enjoy immensely.
-This course’s syllabus is available by email request.
+This course’s syllabus is available here.

 Teaching Materials Prepared